-Now as an adult (and a mom of a daughter) I've become more aware of these articles that blast parents for letting their little girls watch Disney Princess movies and for dressing up as them for Halloween and I've had enough.
+Now as an adult (and a mom of a daughter) I've become more aware of these articles that blast parents for letting their little girls watch Disney Princess movies and for dressing up as them for Halloween.

 Like Mindy Kaling, I think these articles that say not to do it, completely miss the point.